Are you in bed at the moment, awake and looking for help to fall asleep?

 - Avoid unhealthy habits and addictions, like alcohol, smoking, and recreational drugs.

-- Develop better time management techniques if it’s an issue for you.
+- Develop better time management skills if it’s an issue for you.

 - Practice regular yoga, meditation, Tai Chi or other relaxing exercises available in your area.
 If there aren’t any group classes, watch online videos, get a book or use an App.